evanharmon/in-mono/headspace/docker/dockerfile.md

 ## CMD

-provides default arguments to ENTRYPOINT overriden by user arguments in `docker run` for `CMD ["", ""]` format, first item must be the binary
+provides default arguments to ENTRYPOINT overridden by user arguments in `docker run` for `CMD ["", ""]` format, first item must be the binary

 ```dockerfile